azhx/blagoblag/content/drafts/lessons-learned-usds.rst

 Studiously avoiding stressors is a great strategy for avoiding failure cases like burnout, but it also precludes certain successes.
-Maybe somewhere it's possible to do as much good as we were able to, without needing to tempt burnout, but I don't think we could have accomplished what we did without pushing ourselves and accepting the extra stress in the environments USDS operated in.
+Maybe somewhere it's possible to do as much good as we were able to, without needing to tempt burnout, but in the environment USDS operated in I don't think it was possible to accomplish what we did without pushing ourselves and accepting the extra stress.
 And we were fortunate to have successes to show for it, hardly a guarantee; I imagine I'd have a much dimmer view of my time if we hadn't been able to help veterans, refugees, and many others.
 My experience at USDS helped me understand that there are things you can accomplish for others that are